Answered By: Lynn VanLeer Last Updated: Aug 08, 2017 Views: 510

-The Find at Walden button checks all of the Library databases at once to look for the full text of an article.
-It looks like this image:
+The Find at Walden button or link checks all of the Library databases for the full text of an article.

 Some databases include citations for articles without full text, though we may have the full text available someplace else.
 When you find such an article, you’ll see the Find at Walden button.